Manta (SeaWorld Orlando): Trains and loading procedure

 Manta is a flying roller coaster, which simulates the sensation of flight.
-It is designed to resemble the way rays—mantas in particular—appear to fly through seawater.
-Guests are initially seated upright on the trains in one of eight rows that hold four passengers each, accommodating up to 32 riders.
-Manta operates with three trains.
-Before departure, mechanisms in the station raise the cars up to the track, such that the riders' spines are parallel to the track.
-Guests are secured in their seats using a locking lap bar, a vest-like harness and flaps at the riders' ankles to hold their feet in place.
+It is designed to resemble the way manta rays glide through seawater.
+Guests are initially seated upright on one of three trains in one of eight rows that hold four passengers each, accommodating up to 32 riders per train.
+Before departure, mechanisms in the station raise the cars up to the track, such that the riders' faces are parallel to the track.
+Guests are secured in their seats using a locking lap bar, a vest-like harness, and flaps at the riders' ankles to hold their feet in place.

-The cars are highly stylized.
 The lead car is shaped like a manta ray with a wingspan of 12 ft.
-In the original plans, the wing of the car was intended to make contact with water at a certain point of the ride, but Bolliger & Mabillard said the idea would not work and a fountain was used instead.
-The roller coaster's wings appear to skim the water's surface.
-Water jets in the attraction's main lagoon create a splash effect as the train passes.
-SeaWorld can adjust several features of the splash effect, including its duration and the train's speed when it enters the area.
-The roller coaster's color scheme includes deep purple, ultramarine blue and cobalt.
+In the original plans, the wing of the car was intended to make contact with water at a certain point of the ride, but Bolliger & Mabillard decided the idea would not work, and a fountain was used to create the effect instead.
+The roller coaster's color scheme includes deep purple, ultramarine blue, and cobalt.

 Track

-The steel track of Manta is 3359 ft long and lift hill is 140 ft high.
-There are four inversions; a pretzel loop, two inline twists and one corkscrew.
+The steel box track of Manta is 3359 ft long and lift hill is 140 ft high.
+It features four inversions: a pretzel loop, two inline twists, and one corkscrew.
 The track is dark blue and the supports are light blue.
-Sand is placed inside some sections of track to reduce the noise produced by the trains.
 Friction brakes are used to control the speed of the train.
 The track was fabricated at the Ohio-based Clermont Steel Fabricators.
-In 2015, a clone of Manta opened at Nagashima Spa Land under the name of Acrobat.
+Manta's rails, supports and track are filled with sand to reduce noise.
+In 2015, a ride identical in layout to Manta opened at Nagashima Spa Land under the name Acrobat.